St Andrews West Sands

 There is a West Sands Code of Conduct for all visitors and beach users, please take a moment or two to familiarise yourself prior to visiting West Sands.

-The West Sands toilets (opening times) were recognised in the National Loo of the Year Awards 2022.
+The West Sands toilets (opening times) were recognised in the national Loo of the Year Awards 2023.
 Our ‘Fringe of Gold’ Beaches leaflet can be downloaded from the Resources section of our website.

-Beach wheel chairs can be hire from the Hamish Foundation for further details.
+Beach wheelchairs can be hired from the Hamish Foundation.
 Please be aware of the Drone Code, should you be considering flying a drone on any of our beaches, but especially at West Sands because of its proximity to Leuchars Station, a British Army installation.

 Family walking through West St Andrews Sands